The FT-101 was the first HF transceiver to have it all the "options" built in:

 -- DC power supply

 -- Crystal Callibrator

 Adding these to a Drake, Swan or other brand could add 350 to 400 dollars to its price.

 The original FT-101 is a good rig.
 It's only shortcoming was the average (for the time) receiver, but even that was OK in under normal conditions.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-101.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-101.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-101 might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-101 is around: